yoshieexD/pokedex/README.md

 4. [Build and Run](#build-and-run)
 ## 1. Introduction

-Welcome to the Svelte Pokédex App!
+Welcome to the  Pokédex App!
 This project is a web application that allows users to explore and search for Pokémon using data fetched from the PokéAPI.
-It is built using the Svelte framework for reactive UI components.
+It is built using the Svelte framework for reactive UI components and Tailwind for styling.

 ## 2. Prerequisites